Vietnam.vn - Nền tảng quảng bá Việt Nam

 The journey to rescue two astronauts

-Dragon spacecraft landed in the waters off Florida on the morning of March 19 (Vietnam time) - Photo: REUTERS
+The Dragon spacecraft landed in the waters off the coast of Florida on the morning of March 19 (Vietnam time) - Photo: REUTERS

 By September 2024, NASA had teamed up with billionaire Elon Musk’s SpaceX to launch the Dragon spacecraft with a crew of two, instead of the usual four, to save seats for the two stranded crew members.
-Over the weekend, the Crew-10 rescue team successfully docked with the ISS and they shared a warm hug.
+Over the weekend, the Crew-10 rescue team successfully docked with the ISS and they exchanged warm hugs.

-The incident, which occurred during the US presidential election, was also turned into a political tool by Mr Trump and Mr Musk, who repeatedly suggested that former President Joe Biden had abandoned the astronauts and rejected an earlier rescue plan.
+The incident, which occurred during the US presidential election, has also been turned into a political tool by Mr Trump and Mr Musk, repeatedly suggesting former President Joe Biden abandoned the astronauts and rejected an earlier rescue plan.

-“They shamefully forgot about the astronauts, because they considered it a very embarrassing event for them,” Trump wrote on Truth Social earlier this week.
+"They shamefully forgot about the astronauts, because they considered it a very embarrassing event for them," Mr. Trump wrote on the Truth Social network earlier this week.

-Meanwhile, Mr. Musk said SpaceX could have brought the two astronauts Williams and Wilmore home months ago, but their request was rejected by the White House for "political reasons."
+Meanwhile, Mr. Musk said SpaceX could have brought Williams and Wilmore home months ago, but their request was rejected by the White House for "political reasons."
 However, Mr. Musk did not elaborate.

-It's unclear why such a deal was discussed with the White House — an agency that typically doesn't interfere in NASA crew missions or space station personnel matters.
+It's unclear why such a deal would be discussed with the White House — which typically doesn't interfere in NASA crew missions or space station personnel matters.

-A senior NASA official under Biden told CNN that SpaceX never made such an offer to the agency's leadership, and if it had, they would not have considered it because it would have required a separate mission that would have cost an additional $100 million.
+A senior NASA official under Biden told CNN that SpaceX never made such an offer to the agency's leadership, and if it had, they wouldn't have considered it because it would have required a separate mission that would have cost an additional $100 million.

 The space science community also does not believe Mr. Musk's accusations.
-NASA insists that it will continue to maintain its astronaut rotation plan, meaning that Mr. Wilmore and Mrs. Williams can only return when a replacement crew is available, to maintain enough American personnel on the ISS.
+NASA insists that it will continue to maintain the astronaut rotation plan, meaning that Mr. and Mrs. Wilmore and Mrs. Williams can only return when there is a replacement crew, to maintain enough American personnel on the ISS.

 The ISS is currently operated by the United States along with Russia, Japan, Canada and countries of the European Space Agency.

-Rescue ship "Megan" next to the Dragon capsule floating at sea - Photo: NASA
+Rescue ship "Megan" next to the Dragon capsule floating on the sea - Photo: NASA

 The "Megan" ship proceeded to retrieve the Dragon ship with 4 astronauts on board - Photo: REUTERS